- Faith and Worship

 That the Bible is a collection of books that contain the truth of God’s revelation.
 The Bible is God’s living word that has power to reveal God in our history and his voice in our lives now.
 It is not written as a history book to convey the accuracy of every detail but rather to convey the deeper truth of who God is and why he includes us in his life and creation.
 It is a gift so that we may know God and follow him.

 The free and undeserved gift of God’s life and love.
 It is power given by God so that we may live up to the truth that we profess.
 It is what enables us to recognize and respond to God at work in our world.

-Father Erik Pohlmeier is theological consultant for Arkansas Catholic.
+Bishop Erik Pohlmeier of the Diocese of St. Augustine, Florida, is the former theological consultant for Arkansas Catholic.
 Copyright Diocese of Little Rock.
 All rights reserved.
 This article may be copied or redistributed with acknowledgement and permission of the publisher.
 For more information, Contact Us.